Mr. Smith goes to Washington, or in this case, Mr. Whitehead goes to Santa Fe

 The pressurized pipe or “force main” that conveys the sewage from the mechanical pump or lift station to the top of the hill needs to be replaced (900 linear feet).
 Manholes at the top of the hill also need replacement, as well as “tie back” to the usual gravity flow, whatever that means.
 It’s estimated to be a $1.5 million project.

 Whitehead said U.S. Senator Ben Ray Lujan gave the city $1,092,000 for the project last year.
-Whitehead said he will ask the governor and legislators for $500,000 to $750,000.
+Whitehead said he will ask the governor and legislators for $500,000 to $750,000 in the upcoming legislative session.

 Whitehead will lead the lobbying effort to state legislators and the governor.
 He is a stellar communicator and has a thorough understanding of the engineering for each project, which he can boil down into an elevator speech.
 He also knows how to pitch our community’s needs politically to win the legislators’ and the governor’s interests.